-We help provide effective regulation to protect, strengthen and supplement competitive market processes.
+The ACCC aims to protect consumers.
+We regulate to protect, strengthen and supplement competitive markets.

 The ACCC has several regulatory functions in national infrastructure industries.